AdobeDocs/experience-platform.en/help/segmentation/methods/edge-segmentation.md

 ## Next steps

-This guide explains how to enable a segment definitions to be evaluated using edge segmentation on Adobe Experience Platform.
+This guide explains how to create a segment definition that can be evaluated using edge segmentation on Adobe Experience Platform.

 To learn more about using the Experience Platform user interface, please read the [Segmentation user guide](./overview.md).
-To learn how to perform similar actions and work with segment definitions using Experience Platform APIs, please visit the [edge segmentation API guide](../api/edge-segmentation.md).

-## Appendix

-The following section lists frequently asked questions regarding edge segmentation:
+For frequently asked questions about edge segmentation, please read the [edge segmentation section of the FAQ](../faq.md#streaming-segmentation).

-### How long does it take for a segment definition to be available on the Edge Network?

-It takes up to one hour for a segment definition to be available on the Edge Network.